mebusy/notes/dev_notes/U3D_ProcedualDengeon 1.md

 For more algorithm details , you could check this illustration: **[Demo Marching Square](https://cdn.rawgit.com/mebusy/html5_examples/a12340a5d32b0c760ef138301b067fb1153ef94b/00_marchingSquare.html)**

-By clicking those 4 marked control-node , you will see how the triangles were created.
+By clicking those 4 marked control-node , you will see how the triangles were generated.

 The following codes are the core algorithm: